seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **BELARIUS**
 We will die all three:
-I am too blunt and saucy: here’s my knee:
+I am too blunt and saucy: here's my knee:
 Ere I arise, I will prefer my sons;
 Then spare not the old father.
 Mighty sir,
 These two young gentlemen, that call me father